Beckman Coulter Ultracentrifuges: A Reference Since 1947

 Automate your gradient preparation with OptiMATE™ and reduce run time by over 75%.

-The array of ultracentrifuges & power packed solutions for your separation needs
+Our ultracentrifuges and solutions for your separation needs

 Floor ultracentrifuges: Optima XPN series